I welcome the Minister of State, Deputy Catherine Byrne.

 I assure the Senator that I will bring his questions back to the Minister.
 In the context of the aforementioned public meeting, I understand his need for an urgent reply.
 I will ask the Minister to reply to him directly.

 Special Educational Needs

-I welcome the Minister of State to the House.
-I want to raise the inaction of the Department of Education and Skills vis-à-vis unregulated seclusion and restraint of children with disabilities.
+I welcome the Minister of State.
+I refer to the inaction of the Department of Education and Skills vis-à-vis unregulated seclusion and restraint of children with disabilities.
 With the greatest respect to her, I am disappointed that none of the Minister for Education and Skills, the Minister of State at the Department of Health with responsibility for disability or the Minister for Children and Youth Affairs considers this issue important enough to merit their attendance in person to discuss it.

 Inclusion Ireland published a discussion document last week, "Shining a light on seclusion and restraint in schools in Ireland", which shares stories of 14 children with a disability, some as young as five years of age.
 Following the publication of the document, Departments should have been reeling in an effort to react to the issues that it raises.
 Inclusion Ireland is concerned that despite being asked by the National Council for Special Education, NCSE, on three occasions, the Department of Education and Skills has failed to provide best practice guidelines or to introduce reporting and monitoring protocols.
 Mr. Paddy Connolly, chief executive officer, CEO, of Inclusion Ireland, has stated that the rights and welfare of children should be at the centre of all that happens in schools.
 On the issue of managing the use of seclusion and restraint, best practice includes support and training for staff, whole-of-school positive behaviour strategies, school leadership and external inputs such as child mental health or disability services.